tableau/connector-plugin-sdk/docs/oauth.md

 The OAuth Config file defines your connector's OAuth configuration and also provides the ability to customize how the OAuth flow should work.

-The OAuth Config file ([XSD](https://github.com/tableau/connector-plugin-sdk/blob/master/validation/oauth_config.xsd)) is identified in the manifest using the `<oauth-config>` element.
+The OAuth Config file ([XSD](https://github.com/tableau/connector-plugin-sdk/blob/master/validation/oauth_config.xsd)) is identified in the main plugin manifest using the `<oauth-config>` element.
 Here we discuss the structure of this file.

 ## XML Elements